 The Board of Directors is mindful of the concerns of all funding partners and BC taxpayers, and will continue to make every effort to offset the impact of external cost factors.
-Through new partnerships and improved service efficiency, cost increases will be offset and, as shown in the Program's forecasts, service levels in Year 1 will be sustained in Years 2 and 3.
+Through new partnerships, requests to the funding partners and improved service efficiency, BC Transit's objective is to offset cost increases and, as shown in the Program forecasts, deliver the specified service levels in Year 1 and sustain these services in Years 2 and 3.